-3.2 Towards a Systematic Approach
+4.2 Towards a Systematic Approach

 Table 1 shows a potential ethics scoring guide that includes the salient ethical principals and their sub-components as identified in the previous Sections.
 The table is split into two sets.
 The issues on top of the table come from the Active Response Continuum, and are primarily aimed at situations involving direct interaction with hosts outside one's own administrative control.
-The issues on the bottom come from the Common Rule, and are primarily aimed at protection of research subjects (and for the purposes of this paper, other indirectly involved third-parties.)
+The issues on the bottom come from human subjects regulations (Section 2.4.3) and are primarily aimed at protection of research subjects (and for the purposes of this paper, other indirectly involved third-parties.)